Using DuckDB for Embeddings and Vector Search

 ).fetch_record_batch(100)

 We can iterate over these batches and call the model to compute embeddings for each batch.
 Note that here we are reading batches of size 100 from the database into main memory, and then smaller batches of size 4 into GPU memory (if our model runs on the GPU).
 Once we have a batch of 100 embeddings, we put them into an Arrow table, write them back to the database using the Arrow import feature, and fetch the next batch.
-We also convert our embeddings to back to float32 because DuckDB doesn’t currently support 16 bit floats.
+We also convert our embeddings back to float32 because DuckDB doesn’t currently support 16 bit floats.

 import pyarrow as pa